rmhdev/rmhdev.github.com/_posts/2018-08-30-mandelbrot-introduction.md

 During a trip back in July'18 I started learning the Go programming language by taking [the official tour of Go][a-tour-of-go].
-Although I had never tried it, it only took me a couple of days to start feeling comfortable with it's syntax and tools.
-Putting into practice what I was learning was the next natural step, so I decided to develop an app that generates images of the famous Mandelbrot set.
+Although I had never tried it, it only took me a couple of days to start feeling comfortable with its syntax and tools.
+That's why I decided to put into practice what I was learning by building a basic pet project that generates images of the Mandelbrot set.
-Building it has been an interesting process, I hope you enjoy it as much as I did!
+It's been an interesting process, I hope you enjoy it as much as I did!

-## What is the Mandelbrot set? {#mandelbrot}
+## What is the Mandelbrot set? {#definition}

 Let’s read the [formal definition on the Wikipedia][wikipedia-mandelbrot]: